watermelon-addict/IM-Study-on-Sea-Ice/README.md

 <br/>
 The IM simulation results using other two neural networks—the simple CNN and the fine-tuned ViT—are described below.
 <br/>
-The Ising parameters (J, B_0,〖 B〗_x 〖,B〗_y, I) for each simulation period in 2023 predicted by the simple CNN model are shown in Table 2.
+The Ising parameters $(J, B_0, B_x, B_y, I)$ for each simulation period in 2023 predicted by the simple CNN model are shown in Table 2.
 The simulated sea ice images for each 2023 period are shown in Figure 16 utilizing the Ising parameters in Table 2.
 The absolute differences in ice coverages for each of the simulation period in Figure 6 and Figure 16 are calculated; the results are illustrated as the heatmaps in Figure 17.
 The ice coverage percentage and ice extent comparison charts based on the simple CNN model are illustrated in Figure 18.
 <br/>
 <br/>
 <figure>